miyuki-shirogane/PistolMagazine/README.md

 ```

-If you want more detailed instructions, you can refer to the examples and documentation in the [tests' directory](tests).
+If you want more detailed instructions, you can refer to the examples and documentation in the [wiki](https://github.com/miyuki-shirogane/PistolMagazine/wiki).

 ## Help PistolMagazine